 Rook I is NexGen's 100%-owned flagship property which hosts the land-based, basement hosted and high-grade Arrow deposit comprised of a series of 4 sub-vertical mineralized shear zones - A1 to A4 - which vary in thicknesses between 4 and 25m.
-The mineralized area is currently defined as 235m wide by 840m in strike with mineralization starting at 100m from surface and extending to 920m.
+The mineralized area is currently defined as 280m wide by 865m in strike with mineralization starting at 100m from surface and extending to 920m.
 Arrow hosts an Inferred mineral resource estimate of 3.48Mt containing 201.9Mlbs U3O8 grading 2.68% U3O8 including a high-grade core of 0.410Mt containing 120.5Mlbs grading 13.26% U3O8 (see the Company's technical disclosure statement: http://www.nexgenenergy.ca/s/corporate-governance.asp).
 Arrow remains open in all directions and at depth.
-The Rook I property also hosts the Bow discovery which is located 3.7km northeast into the Athabasca Basin from Arrow.
+The Rook I property also hosts the Bow and Cannon discoveries which are located 1.3km and 3.7km northeast into the Athabasca Basin from Arrow, respectively.

 Athabasca Basin Setting